 The research was conducted with women in rural northern Ghana in ten targeted communities in the Kassena Nankana Local Authority Area: Pungu, Nayagnia, Manyoro, Gia, Nogsenia, Namolo, Saboro, Vunania, Korania, and Doba.
-The choice of the study district was informed by the existence of an irrigation infrastructure for off-season economic activities and the long standing development of community-based trader association as well the researchers' earlier field engagements in the area.
+The choice of the study district was informed by the existence of irrigation infrastructure for off-season economic activities and the long standing development of community-based trader association as well the researchers' earlier field engagements in the area.

 Demographic and health conditions in the Kassena-Nankana District reflect the adverse ecological and economic circumstances of northern Ghana.
-Prior to the health interventions introduced with the development of the Navrongo Health Research Center, the district had one of the highest mortality levels in Ghana.
+Prior to the health interventions introduced with the development of the Navrongo Health Research Center, the district had one of the highest mortality rates in Ghana.
 Although health conditions remained poor in the early 1990s, results from the most recent Ghana Demographic and Health Survey (GDHS) indicate that both infant and child mortality have declined in the Upper East region in recent years, while conditions have worsened in all other regions of the country.
 Fertility and mortality declines are particularly pronounced in the Kassena-Nankana District.
-Infant mortality declined from 129 deaths per 1,000 live births in 1995 to 85 deaths per 1,000 live births in 2003, representing a 34 percent decrease, while mortality of children younger than five declined from about 147 to 83 deaths, representing a 44 percent decrease over the period.
+Infant mortality declined from 129 deaths per 1,000 live births in 1995 to 85 deaths per 1,000 live births in 2003, representing a 34% decrease, while mortality of children younger than five declined from about 147 to 83 deaths, representing a 44% decrease over the same period.
 Although childhood mortality remains high, and infectious diseases are the predominant cause of deaths, all causes of childhood illness have declined, including malaria, diarrheal diseases, acute respiratory infections, and immunizable diseases (Bawah, 2013).

-The War Memorial Hospital located in the District capital (Navrongo) serves as a District Hospital and a referral centre for other health facilities at the Zonal and community level.
-Further, the District has two Health Centres, 17 functional CHP Compounds, one Health Research Centre, one Private Clinic and a Health Post which is operated by the Catholic Mission.
-The District currently has a Doctor/Patient ratio of 1:20,000 and Nurse/Patient ratio of 1:1,200 (KNDA, 2012).
+The War Memorial Hospital located in the district capital (Navrongo) serves as a district hospital and a referral centre to other health facilities at the zonal and community level.
+Further, the district has two health centres, seventeen functional CHPs compounds, one health research centre, one private clinic, and a health post which is operated by the Catholic Mission.
+The district currently has a doctor/patient ratio of 1:20,000 and nurse/patient ratio of 1:1,200 (KNDA, 2012).
 Life expectancy is below the national average of 55 years (KNDA, 2012).
-Malaria is endemic in the area, accounting for over 60 percent of all outpatients seen at health facilities and 25 percent of under-five mortality in the district.
-Of great concern are the non-communicable diseases like hypertension, which is now gaining grounds in proportion and ranking.
-Malaria remains the leading cause of hospital admissions, but with a significant reduction in proportion from 56.5 percent in 2008 to 36.9 percent and 42.4 percent in 2009 and 2010 respectively.
-Though the majority of pregnant women attend antenatal care in the district, only about 44 percent of these women get supervised deliveries in health facilities (KNDA, 2012).
+Malaria is endemic in the area, accounting for over 60% of all outpatients seen at health facilities and 25% of mortality cases of children under the age of five in the district.
+Of great concern are the non-communicable diseases like hypertension, which is now gaining ground in proportion and ranking.
+Malaria remains the leading cause of hospital admissions, but with a significant reduction in proportion from 56.5% in 2008 to 36.9% and 42.4% in 2009 and 2010 respectively.
+Though the majority of pregnant women attend antenatal care in the district, only about 44% of these women get supervised deliveries in health facilities (KNDA, 2012).